getmiso/terraform-external-secrets-operator/README.md

 ### Installing

-You can use this module as follows:
+You can install this module as follows:

 ```tf
 locals {